-- Belotero – This temporary injection is designed smooth out and fill in moderate-to-severe nasolabial folds (folds or wrinkles that go from one side of the nose to the corner of the mouth).
+- Belotero – This temporary injection is designed to smooth out and fill in moderate-to-severe nasolabial folds (folds or wrinkles that go from one side of the nose to the corner of the mouth).

-- Juvederm – Serves as a group of injectable hyaluronic acid dermal fillers that can correct a tear trough deformity, facial wrinkles and folds.
+- Juvederm – Serves as a group of injectable hyaluronic acid dermal fillers that can correct a tear trough deformity, facial wrinkles, and folds.

-- Restylane – Comprised of hyaluronic acid that provides plumpness to the skin, Restylane can be injected into the tear trough hollows and minimize the appearance of under eye bags for up to one year.
+- Restylane – Comprised of hyaluronic acid that provides plumpness to the skin, Restylane can be injected into the tear trough hollows and minimize the appearance of under-eye bags for up to one year.